DfE definition (2014)

 Within school, pupils are actively encouraged to make choices, knowing that they are in safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it is through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

-As a Church school respect is at the heart of our mission statement and our values.
+At St. Joseph's, respect is at the heart of our mission statement and our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.
+In line with our commitment to democracy, pupils are always able to voice their opinions as we foster an environment where pupils can debate ideas and are safe to disagree with each other.

 Tolerance of those of Different Faiths and Beliefs

+This is achieved through equipping pupils with the ability to develop positive values, understand their own beliefs and their place in a culturally diverse society.
 Our RE and PSHE teaching reinforce the teaching and tolerance of other faiths.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
+Learning other languages directly contributes to the appreciation of others perspectives on life

 As a school we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.